 An enclosed porch or patio is a great spot for a catio, but those aren’t the only options.
 You can use a spare room, sun room, or even a bright corner.
 There are no official rules or laws here: the point is to just give your pet a taste of the great outdoors.
 Choose a spot that gets a lot of light, preferably one with a good view.
 For extra purrs, put a birdfeeder up where your kitty can see it.

 If there was a single ‘must-have’ for catio spaces, it would be a cat tower.
 You can buy one, but you can also go the DIY route and upcycle a stepladder or metal storage rack.
 You may also want to add some pet-safe plants, which will also give your place a nice welcoming look.
 Some good options are Spider plants, Boston ferns, Rubber tree plants, and Areca palms.
 You can find a full list of both safe and unsafe plants at the ASPCA website here.
 Catios can also double as great reading/yoga spaces: add some cute pieces for yourself as well.

 If you want to go even further in pleasing your feline overlord, you can opt for an enclosure.
 You can attach these to existing windows or doors, without having to make any structural changes.
 Look online for products or, if you’re going the DIY route, plans.
 For enclosure, we would recommend choosing a level area, one that gets a mix of sun and shade.

 As your local animal clinic, we are dedicated to offering ‘purrfect’ veterinary care.
-Call us anytime!
+Call us, your local animal clinic in Waterdown, ON anytime!